the-eduardo/TurnOffMonitor/README.md

 # Turn Off Monitor tool

 This tool is a simple application developed in Go using Fyne for User Interface, it actually put the monitor in a sleep mode.
-It provides a minimalistic interface it offers a solution for anyone wanting to simply turn off their monitor without using hardware buttons nor changing the computer sleep time.
+It provides a minimalistic interface offering a solution for anyone wanting to simply turn off their monitor without using hardware buttons or changing the computer sleep time.

 ![](https://i.imgur.com/vOYbVmS.png)